fablabnk/TriggWorkshop/README.md

 2. Flip the board and bend the legs back slightly to hold the button in place

 We recommend to place all the buttons before soldering any, as this forms a solid base.
 Then for each button:
-- Solder one leg first and flip the board the check the button is sitting flush against the board.
+1. Solder one leg and flip the board the check the button is sitting flush against the board.
 If not, you can still correct this now by applying heat and pushing on the button.
-After two - this becomes much harder.
-- Solder the remaining legs
+2. Solder the remaining legs

 ## Step 2: Solder the Pin Headers onto the Raspberry Pi Pico

 __Components needed:__ _1 x Raspberry Pi Pico, 2 x 20 Pin Header, 2 x 20 Pin Socket_

-It is possible to order pin-headers pre-soldered for a small extra charge - but this a soldering workshop we can use the opportunity to get some much needed practice - we're going to make you work for your Trigg!
+It is possible to order pin-headers pre-soldered for a small extra charge - but as this a soldering workshop we can use the opportunity to get some much needed practice.
+We're going to make you work for your Trigg!

 1. Insert the long legs of the two pin headers into their corresponding pin sockets, to use them as a solid base
 2. Place the Raspberry Pi Pico on top of the pin headers, with the raspberry facing up